Azoospermia

 Sperm Donor With IUI or IVF

 Another possible fertility treatment option for men with azoospermia is to use a sperm donor.
-A sperm donor may be chosen because getting sperm isn’t an option (for example, testicular sperm extraction is not always successful or possible), or this can be a first-line choice after diagnosis because other treatment options are too expensive.
+A sperm donor may be chosen because getting sperm isn’t an option (for example, testicular sperm extraction is not always successful or possible), or this can be a first-line choice after diagnosis because other azoospermia treatment options are too expensive.

 With a sperm donor, either IUI (insemination) or IVF will be used.
 This depends on the female partner’s fertility.